aws-solutions/aws-centralized-logging/README.md

 ## Architecture

-The Centralized Logging solution contains the following components: **log ingestion**, **log indexing**, and **visualization**.
+The Centralized Logging on AWS solution contains the following components: **log ingestion**, **log indexing**, and **visualization**.
 You must deploy the AWS CloudFormation template in the AWS account where you intend to store your log data.

 <img src="./architecture.png" width="750" height="500">